Unit Trust Deed kit

 They are both Unit Trusts.
 The Unit Trusts are governed by New South Wales law.

-Collectively they are worth AUS$58 Billion.
-Surely they can’t be subject to the 80-year period?
-Because the Trusts are governed by New South Wales they are subject to the Rule Against Perpetuities.
+Collectively, they are worth AUS$58 billion.
+Because New South Wales governs the Trusts, they are subject to the Rule Against Perpetuities.
 Both Unit Trusts suffer the 80-year rule.
 The Westfield Unit Trust started in 1982.
-The Westfield American Unt Trust started in 1996.
+The Westfield American Unit Trust started in 1996.
 Both terminate on their respective 80th anniversary.

 Unit Trust 80-year vesting period may be abolished – one day